alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

   **Developers and Product Managers**

-  While our framework and methodology is set out in accessible forms, rather than adopting formal syntax and schemas for argument-based assurance, Trustworthy Assurance is primarily aimed at developers and product managers.
-That is, one of its key values is as a reflective and deliberative aid to demonstrating how ethical principles and decisions have been undertaken and establish through a project's lifecycle, with easy means for justifying the relevant claims by linking them to evidence.
+  Although our framework and methodology are not set out using formal syntax and schemas for argument-based assurance, Trustworthy Assurance is, nevertheless, primarily aimed at developers and product managers.
+For instance, one of its key values is as a reflective and deliberative aid for demonstrating how ethical principles and decisions have been undertaken and establish through a project's lifecycle, with easy means for justifying the relevant claims by linking them to evidence.
 Therefore, developers and product managers are a key stakeholder group that we have targeted in this report and research project.

 ---